 The cable took me by surprise.
 This is terminated like any quality IEM cable only the length, at 3m is a bit longer.
 It is not that much bulkier than a 2-pin IEM cable though and since it is 4-core there is room to upgrade to 8 wire and higher AWG grade wires.

 I am not entirely sure on the exact wire used as the jacket has a silvery coating.
 A wild guess is SPC on initial impressions.
 We will be cable rolling for sure in the main review just to see what how good the stock cable really is.

-Ultrasone have always made some beautiful looking headphones and the Edition 11 is no exception.
+Ultrasone has always made some beautiful-looking headphones and Edition 11 is no exception.
 This is a stunning mix of walnut wood and matte black finished aluminum topped off with an Alcantara wrapped headband and micro-velour pads.
 It screams premium at every angle especially with the aggressive metal grillwork on the front of each of the cups.

 This is an open-back headphone and despite its somewhat diminutive appearance, it is actually a circumaural headphone so there is plenty of space to gove over your ears.
 It also weighs in at 319g which is marginally on the heavy side for a dynamic driver headphone of this size.
 It does feel durable though and this is no veneer wood application I can assure you.

 My initial impressions of the Edition 11 on my head is off a fairly strong clamp though offset by the plush comfort of those micro-velour pads.
 Pressure is more side to side than the top of the head but the balance overall is ok if a little stiff in application.

 The ear pads are detachable, you can get replacements directly from Ultrasone though at €139 they are not cheap.
 I would not look for leather pads either.
 Something tells me prolonged use with leather might make the noggin’ a little sweaty.
 There is also plenty of adjustment on the headband.
 I have no issues getting a good fit with the Edition 11.